 You’ll need to remain patient.
 Once you’ve submitted your letter of continued interest and any necessary supplemental materials, you’ve provided the admissions committee with everything they need to make a final decision – the rest is out of your hands!

-You’ll only waste your opportunity to share valuable information with the committee that could actually get you a yes!
+You’ll only waste your opportunity to share valuable information with the committee that could get you a yes!

 You should never resort to pity or guilt to get into college.
 Demonstrate your academic potential and that you’re a well-rounded candidate.
 These qualities will speak for themselves and will be all you need to rely on to gain admission to your top choices.